Sera91/gABi/README.md

  - dask
  - mpi4py

+## Release 0.0
 At the moment the gABI package provides the parallel version of the following structure learning
 algorithms:

 - PC-stable
 - kernel-PC
-- FCI

-The algorithms depends on dask for the parallelization, and can be launched on CPUs and GPUs
+The algorithms depends on dask and MPI for the parallelization, and can be launched on CPUs and GPUs